egorkapot/Karpov-Analyst-Simulator/README.md

 <h1> Description of the project </h1>

-Karpov Analyst Simulator course is a high popular course for the Data Analysts junior-middle level.
+Karpov Analyst Simulator course is a highly popular course for the Data Analysts junior-middle level.
 It covers a lot of important aspects of Data Analysis notably:

 1. Building Dashboards
 2. Calculating product metrics